Looking for something specific? Use our search engine!

 Webinars: Boost your Well-Being and Study Capacity

-In autumn 2023, we arrange webinar series with the aim of strengthening well-being and supporting study ability.
-The target group is students in continuous learning, for example in open university education, open university paths, continuing education, competence development courses and other studies.
+In autumn 2023, we arranged a webinar series with the aim of strengthening well-being and supporting study ability.
+The target group was students in continuous learning, for example in open university education, open university paths, continuing education, competence development courses and other studies.

-The webinars are arranged in Swedish, Finnish and English within the framework of the PODI project as a collaboration between the Centre for Lifelong Learning/Open University at Åbo Akademi University, the University of Turku and Turku University of Applied Sciences.
-The project is funded as part of the Union’s response to the COVID-19 pandemic.
+One of the webinars was in English, one in Finnish, two in Swedish.
+The webinars were arranged within the framework of the PODI project as a collaboration between the Centre for Lifelong Learning/Open University at Åbo Akademi University, the University of Turku and Turku University of Applied Sciences.
+The project was funded as part of the Union’s response to the COVID-19 pandemic.

 Lecturer: Anna Avellan